BrechtKeppens/Devasc_Skills/README.md

 # Documentation for labs
 ### !
-Disclaimer: all images are made using links and are not copy paste as instructed !
+Disclaimer: all images are made using links and are not copy pasted as instructed !
 ## Lab 1 - Python Experiments

 ### 1.1 Install different tools/packages on Ubuntu DEVASC-LABVM: